NASA-PDS/harvest/README.md

 # Harvest Tool
 The Harvest Tool provides functionality for capturing and indexing product metadata.
-The tool will run locally at the Discipline Node to crawl the local data repository in order to discover products and index associated metadata with the Search Service.
-The Tool additionally stores the entire product label contents into another index within the Search Service.
+The tool will run locally at the Discipline Node to crawl the local data repository in order to discover products and index associated metadata into the Registry Service.

+A sub-component of the PDS Registry App (https://github.com/NASA-PDS-Incubator/pds-app-registry).

 # Documentation
 The documentation for the latest release of the Validate Tool, including release notes, installation and operation of the software are online at https://nasa-pds-incubator.github.io/harvest/.